Donation Process

 The stem cells are collected using a cell separator machine.
 This is the same system that is used in platelet donation.
 Sterile needles are placed in both arms; blood is removed from a vein in one arm and passes through plastic tubing into the machine.
 The machine separates the blood stem cells from the rest of the donor's blood.
 The blood stem cells are collected into a bag and the remainder of the blood is returned to the donor using the vein in the other arm.
 This procedure is carried out in St James Hospital, Dublin and takes up to six hours.
 If insufficient cells are obtained after the collection you will be asked to receive a fifth injection and have a further collection procedure the next day.
 The risks of this procedure will be discussed with you prior to your agreement to donate.

-For recruitment queries contact by email on bonemarrow@ibts.ie or telephone us on 01 4322836.
+For further recruitment queries contact by email on bonemarrow@ibts.ie or telephone us on 01 4322836.